 Danae Wolfe is a digital engagement specialist, photographer, and conservation storyteller.
 She has over 10 years’ experience designing and facilitating learning opportunities that span natural resources, horticulture, digital engagement, leadership, and her personal passion of photography.
 In 2018, she was invited to speak at TEDxColumbus on the power of photography in fostering appreciation and conservation of insects and spiders and her talk has since been featured on TED.com.
 For the conference, Danae will present, Little Creatures, Big Stories, a photographic exploration into the world of insects and spiders that dwell in our gardens.
 Love ‘em or hate ‘em, bugs are an integral part of a healthy planet and a healthy garden.
 Learn about the many benefits of bugs and how you can support these incredible creatures in your home landscape while minimizing damage from pests.
 As a digital specialist and conservation storyteller, you will find Danae’s presentations lively and amusing.

-Spend a full day learning from six professional speakers who will share their passions, experiences and personal inspirations of why the are passionate about nature.
-All speakers will be featured in the main auditorium.
+Spend a full day learning from five professional speakers who will share their passions, experiences and personal inspirations to spark your imagination and explore new ideas for home grown gardening.